-You may have seen already that Disney has decided to start selling their own character masks for fans to buy.
-Right now these can only be purchased online (if you can find them in stock), but we anticipate them coming to the Disney parks once they reopen too.
+You may have seen already that Disney has decided to start selling its own character masks for fans to buy.
+Right now these can be purchased online (if you can find them in stock), or in the parks.

 Disney has announced a new line of protective face masks with the Disney characters on them are now available to buy on shopDisney.com.

 Disney is using their timeless stories and beloved characters to help communities abide by the new safety standards when in public settings.
 These protective cloth face masks fit within the standards of the FDA’s latest recommendations on non-surgical, non-industrial grade face masks.